-Forensic Fridays is a quarterly CLE and professional education series offered both onsite and online to eligible professionals.
-Also open to the general public, programs in this series are approved by the Pennsylvania CLE Board for 3 to 6 hours of Substantive and/or Ethics CLE credit, as well as other professional continuing education credit as noted.
+Forensic Fridays is a CLE and professional education series offered four times yearly both onsite and online to eligible professionals.
+Also open to the general public, programs in this series are approved by the Pennsylvania CLE Board for anywhere from 3 to 6 hours of Substantive and/or Ethics CLE credit, and are eligible for professional continuing education credit as noted.

 A Forensic Fridays Seminar

-This course is approved by the Pennsylvania CLE Board for 2 hours of Substantive CLE credit and 1 hour of Ethics CLE credit.
+This course is approved by the Pennsylvania CLE Board for 3 hours of Substantive Continuing Legal Education credit.

 Contact us at 412-396-1330 or firstname.lastname@example.org